FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 1. Query the RPA associated with AS.
 2. If RPA is not available, then set AS verification result is Unknown.
 3. Perform authorized neighbors matching against the AS_PATH.
-If RPA.previousASes or RPA.nexthopASes do not match the AS_PATH context, set AS verification result is Invalid.
+If RPA.previousHops or RPA.nextHops do not match the AS_PATH context, set AS verification result is Invalid.
 4. If RPA.prefixes is non-empty, perform prefix matching with the UPDATE message.
 5. If RPA.origins is non-empty, perform ROA-ROV and SPL-ROV validation.
 6. If both prefix and origin checks succeed, set AS verification result is Valid.